3 Reasons Why Apps Fail 1

 Apps Fail

-So we did our dirt; we downloaded a lot more apps; we read a lot more articles; we contacted a bunch of highly successful app developers and put the question to them.
+So we did our dirt; we downloaded many more apps; we read many more articles; we contacted many highly successful app developers and put the question to them.
 This is what we found:

-The general population of people doesn’t know that an app needs to succeed on the App Store.
-There are exactly three reasons why apps fail, and any successful app needs to overcome these to thrive.
-The 3 reasons are:
+The general population doesn’t know an app needs to succeed on the App Store.
+There are three reasons why apps fail; any successful app needs to overcome these to thrive.
+The three reasons are:

 – A lack of Marketing;